 Relations between the UK government and the devolved governments have also been under the spotlight, with former Scottish First Minister Nicola Sturgeon also giving evidence to the Inquiry.
 Former Welsh health minister Vaughan Gething told the inquiry he believed strained ministerial relations between UK and devolved level had hampered Wales’s pandemic preparedness.

-Public hearings for module 1 concluded on 19 July, with public hearings for module 2, on decision-making across the UK, set to start on 3 October.
+Public hearings for module 1 concluded on 19 July.
+Public hearings for module 2, on decision-making across the UK, started on 3 October.